On damped second-order gradient systems: Damped second order gradient systems

 \subsection{Convergence rate of quasi-gradient systems and worst-case dynamics}

 To simplify our presentation we consider first a proper gradient system:

 where $E:\R^N\tends\R$ is a twice continuously differentiable KL function.
-We assume that $u$ is bounded so, by virtue of our previous considerations, the curve converges to some critical point $u_\infty$ of $E.$ Observe that if $u_\infty$ is a trivial critical point, one actually has $u_0=u_\infty$ and the asymptotic study is trivial.
+We assume that $u$ is bounded so, by virtue of our previous considerations, the curve converges to some critical point $u_\infty$ of $E.$ Observe that if $u_\infty$ is a trivial critical point, one actually has $u(0)=u_\infty$ and the asymptotic study is trivial. \\ We thus assume $u_\infty$ to be nontrivial, and we denote by $\vphi$ a desingularizing function of $E$ at $u_\infty.$ We set